kdeldycke/kevin-deldycke-blog/content/posts/mge-ellipse-750-ups-debian-squeeze.md

      # serial devices
      SUBSYSTEM=="tty",

-Now all you have to do is to unplug the power cord and wait until your machine gracefully shut down as soon as batteries are low ! :)
+Now all you have to do is to unplug the power cord and wait until your machine gracefully shut down as soon as batteries are low! :)